codejesse/Sofa/README.md

 The project is deployed using Vercel, offering seamless integration with Next.js for both static and server-side rendered pages.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details on how to deploy your own version.

----

-This README now covers the encountered challenges, optimizations, and trade-offs while building Sofa Commerce.
-Let me know if you need further adjustments!